Understand your company's position and learn more about the options available

 If you are having problems paying your business rates, your first port of call should be getting in contact with your council.
 If you notify them of your inability to pay before you miss a payment, you stand a much better chance of being able to negotiate some form of plan with them going forwards.
 This may involve delaying a payment or clearing the amount you owe through a series of more manageable instalments.

-If your financial problems are such that they are likely to cause you issues paying your business rates in future months, you need to seek expert help and advice from an insolvency practitioner.
+If your financial problems are such that they are likely to cause you issues paying your business rates in future months, you need to seek expert help and advice from an insolvency practitioner as this could indicate your company is insolvent.
 An insolvency practitioner will be able to discuss the range of options open to you and your business including:

 Across a nationwide network of offices, Real Business Rescue provides company directors the help and guidance they need when dealing with a distressed business.
 With over 100 licensed insolvency practitioners we are perfectly placed to help whether you are struggling paying your business rates, HMRC, or any other creditor.
 Contact us today to arrange a no-obligation consultation.